aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/neuron-core-v2.rst

 --------------------------

-NeuronCore-v2 is the second generation of the NeuronCore engine, powering the Trainium NeuronDevices.
+NeuronCore-v2 is the second generation of the NeuronCore engine, powering the Trainium chips.
 Each NeuronCore-v2 is a fully-independent heterogenous compute-unit, with 4 main engines (Tensor/Vector/Scalar/GPSIMD Engines), and on-chip software-managed SRAM memory, for maximizing data locality (compiler